rehanvipin/work/content/whatnext.md

 * For the Angular docs do it in this order: Understanding Angular" -> "Reference/Conceptual Reference"
 * Add more content about Angular services (really needed?)
+* A special section on `ng-template`, it seems to be pretty powerful.
 * TypeScript, since it's the default lang for Angular.
 [Just an overview from a YT video perhaps?](https://www.youtube.com/watch?v=BCg4U1FzODs)
 * Search for "TODO" in the Angular notes and do those parts
 * ngModel is one fancy thing.
 [Check out the docs](https://angular.io/api/forms/NgModel) to understand it.